Shiva-gsk/SSL-admin-task/README.md

 This is the only thing i need extra in my ``/etc/nginx/sites-available/reverse-http`` file.

 Finally, Our reverse proxy is functional .
 YAY!!

+You can access my porfolio now on http://9.234.160.46/portfolio